Sleep Apnea in Children: Symptoms, Causes, and How to Check Your Child

 What Causes Sleep Apnea in Children?

-Several factors can contribute to the causes of sleep apnea in children and understanding them can help you pinpoint potential risks.
+Several factors can contribute to the causes of sleep apnea and understanding them can help you pinpoint potential risks.
 Some common causes of obstructive sleep apnea in children include:

-• Enlarged Tonsils and Adenoids: These are the most common culprits behind obstructive sleep apnea in children, as they can block the airway during sleep.
+• Enlarged Tonsils and Adenoids: These are the most common culprits behind obstructive sleep apnea, as they can block the airway during sleep.

 • Obesity: Excess weight can place additional pressure on a child’s airway, increasing the risk of OSA.